Carlos Finlay: Early life and education

-Finlay was born Juan Carlos Finlay y de Barrés in Puerto Príncipe (now Camagüey), Cuba to Scottish-born Dr. Edward (Eduardo) Finlay and French-born Elisa (Isabel) de Barrés.
+Finlay was born Juan Carlos Finlay y de Barrés in Puerto Príncipe (now Camagüey), Cuba to a Scottish father Dr. Edward Finlay and French mother Elisa (Isabel) de Barrés.

 At that time Cuba was part of the Kingdom of Spain.
 He reversed the order of his given names to "Carlos Juan" later in his life.
 His father was a physician who had fought alongside Simón Bolívar, and his family owned a coffee plantation in Alquízar.
 He attended school in France in 1844, but was forced to return to Cuba after two years because he contracted chorea.

 After recovering, he returned to Europe in 1848, but became stuck in England for another two years due to political turmoil, and after arriving in France to continue his education, he contracted typhoid fever and again returned to Cuba.

 Because the University of Havana would not recognize his European academic credits, he enrolled at Jefferson Medical College in Philadelphia, Pennsylvania, which did not require prerequisites.
 Here Finlay met John Kearsley Mitchell, a proponent of the germ theory of disease, and his son Silas Weir Mitchell, who supervised his studies.
 He graduated from Jefferson Medical College in 1855.

 He then returned to Havana and set up an ophthalmology practice in 1857, and then studied in Paris in 1860–61.
-In October 1865 he married Adela Shine, a native of the Island of Trinidad.
-They had three sons, Charles, George and Frank Finlay.